jacob-8/svelte-scoped-uno/README.md

 ## Credit

 - A big thank you to [Anthony Fu](https://github.com/antfu) and all who have contributed to the [UnoCSS](https://github.com/unocss) project upon which this plugin sits.
-This plugin was originally the `svelte-scoped` mode of the UnoCSS Vite plugin, but was extracted into a separate plugin as it was not able to benefit from much of the UnoCSS ecosystem without specialized code due to using SFC scoping.
+This plugin was originally the `svelte-scoped` mode of the UnoCSS Vite plugin, but was extracted into a separate plugin as it was not able to benefit from much of the UnoCSS ecosystem without specialized code due to using component scoping.
 It was becoming too difficult too maintain in that location and was diverging more and more from the standard UnoCSS use case.
-- Special thanks to [@fehnomenal](https://github.com/fehnomenal) on his help with placing the necessary global styles (preflights, safelists, .prose, etc) into the `<head>` tag before Svelte component styles are added.
+- Special thanks to [@fehnomenal](https://github.com/fehnomenal) on his help with placing the necessary global styles (preflights, safelists, `.prose`, etc) into the `<head>` tag before Svelte component styles are added.